-To address this issue, it was determined that a locally adapted Eulerian coordinate system would be the most suitable solution.
-The laser scans were aligned with one another, and the resulting point clouds were roto-translated rigidly with respect to the SR of the topographic survey, yielding an average subcentimetric alignment error.
+The laser scans were aligned with one another, and the resulting point clouds were rototranslated rigidly with respect to the Reference System provided by the topographic survey, yielding an average sub-centimeter alignment error.
 In order to facilitate this process, laser targets were strategically positioned during the survey phase.
 These were subsequently collimated with a total station, by establishing a station on the previously surveyed benchmarks, and scanned with laser scanners.

-This approach expedited the processing time, as the Register 360 program was employed to structure the fundamental laser project, and more expedient software, such as Scene and JRC, was utilized to align the remaining scans at a later stage using the cloud-to-cloud technique.
+This approach expedited the processing time, as the Register 360 program was employed to structure the fundamental laser project, and more expedient software, such as Faro's Scene and Gexcel's IRC 3D Reconstructor, was utilized to align the remaining scans at a later stage using the cloud-to-cloud technique.

 Upon completion of the processing, the recorded scans were exported in e.57 format, which is compatible with the 3D model management software.
 The frames were then homogenised on Adobe Lightroom by adjusting the image parameters and correcting the colourimetric values using the ColorChecker.

 Lightroom is the optimal software for these steps because, unlike Adobe Photoshop, it allows modifications to be made to multiple frames simultaneously, ensuring greater processing speed of the datasets, which is especially crucial when handling a substantial amount of information, as in this case.
 Despite the attention devoted to the variation of illumination during the survey phase, it was necessary to ensure that the frames relating to the same environment were as uniform as possible.
 This was achieved through the editing of the associated adjustments.
 It is crucial to underscore that all the aforementioned "colour correction" processes necessitated a preliminary and meticulous "colour management," which entailed the calibration of the monitors on which the images were displayed, to ensure the standardisation of the colour display profiles of the media being worked on.
 Subsequently, the images were exported in uncompressed .jpg format, which was deemed the optimal choice for the clients' purposes.
-This format limits the data's heaviness, facilitates consultation, and reduces the cost of the storage memory needed to contain it.
-The sRGB colour space was selected due to its compatibility with the majority of screens on the market, despite the chromatic limitations that penalise the range of blues and greens.
+This format limits data size, facilitates consultation, and reduces the cost of the storage memory needed to contain it.
+The sRGB colour space was selected due to its compatibility with most screens on the market, despite the chromatic limitations that penalise the range of blues and greens.
 Subsequently, the frames captured by the drone were processed in Lightroom and imported into Metashape for the generation of the point cloud.
-Following the acquisition of the textured mesh, an overall orthophoto of the site was created, which will subsequently serve as a cartographic base.
+In addition to the processing of the textured mesh, (better described in Section 2.6 and 2.7) an overall orthophoto of the site was created, which will subsequently serve as a cartographic base.
 Additionally, the DSM (Digital Surface Model) was extracted.

-3.3 The second steps of post-elaboration: the choice of Reality Capture
+2.5 The choice of Reality Capture